 You’ll want to compare the results you’re seeing to the initial goals you set for the post.
 You can optimise your post copy, pictures, targeting, etc in line with what you learn.
 It good approach is to keep some sort of log with your learnings.

 Sponsoring a Facebook post can be rather affordable.
-In fact, you can set as little as a $1 minimum.
-The amount you pay depends entirely on the size of the audience that you want to see your post.
+In fact, you can start sponsoring a post on Facebook with as little as a $1 minimum.
+The cost of sponsoring a post on Facebook depends entirely on the size of the audience that you want to see your post.
 Facebook will provide you estimates of the number of people you can reach with the budget you specify.

 A good approach is to first determine who exactly you want to reach, what you want those people to do and how much that action is worth to you.